akshayrf12345/fa19-516-166/datacenter.md

 # DataCenter fa19-516-166

+:o2: fix the 1pB8nmn.png image issue iamages must be local in an images folder

 ## E.Datacenter.2.b

 There are two Google data centers in Council Bluffs, Iowa, the first of which opened in 2008, and the second announced in 2012.